ozencb/maya/README.md

 <h2 align="center">🚧 Work in progress 🚧</h2>

-Maya (Turkish word for "yeast") is a fullstack web application boilerplate.
-The main goal of this repo is to present a good project structure that is easy to work on and easy to scale.
+Maya (Turkish word for "yeast") is a fullstack showcase application.
+The main goal of this project is to present a good project structure and show how a mildly complex, production grade web application would consist of.

 ### Disclaimer
-This is a work in progress and I am still learning some of the technologies I have used in this repo.
-Some of the approaches you see might be up for debate.
+This is a work in progress.
+Some of the approaches you will see might be up for debate.
 Feedbacks are greatly appreciated!

 ### Tech Stack: